 The legislation is ready to be enacted by president Sebastián Piñera.
 Payments sent to the population should start as soon as February.

-Eligible people are over 65 who can prove they lived in Chile at least 20 years since they were 20, whether they are retired or not.
+Eligible people are over 65 and can prove they lived in Chile for at least 20 years since they were 20, whether they are retired or not.
 They cannot be part of the 10% richest population and should have a basic pension lower than 1 million pesos (US$1,246) a month.